Is AR Resources calling unlawfully?

 Free Case Review, you will never be charged legal fees.
 We will respond within 15 minutes via text or email.

-AR Resources
+🚨Is AR Resources calling unlawfully

 According to the FDCPA, a debt collector cannot contact you before the hours of 8 am or after the hours of 9 pm or at your place of employment, especially when they have been informed that your employer frowns upon such visits).
 They are also obligated to treat your consumer rights with respect, regardless of how much money you owe.
 Additionally, They must also cease direct communication with you and transfer all further details regarding your debt to the desk of your attorney immediately they receive word that you are being represented by one.